mfg92/hugo-shortcode-gallery/README.md

 ## Troubleshooting

-When bigger galleries are processed it can be required to set hugo's timeout property in the *config.toml* to a higher value:
+When bigger galleries are processed it can be required to set Hugo's timeout property in the *config.toml* to a higher value:
 ```
 timeout = 60000 # This is required for larger galleries to be build (60 sec)
 ```